block-core/angor-chat/README.md

 ## How to log into AngorChat

-From the [Nostrchat.io](https://www.angorchat.io/) homepage choose one of the following:
+From the [Angor Chat](https://chat.angor.io/) homepage choose one of the following:

 **Create Nostr Account** (easiest option for first time users) — Click the button to “Create Nostr Account.”
 Instantly you’ll be given a new Nostr account.
 Once you login, it is highly recommended that you go to “Settings -> Keys” and save both your public and private keys.
 These keys are your access to your Nostr account, and you will need them again in the future.